 You should call the admissions office to double-check.
 Each year, you get people who applied for admissions when admissions are open but never followed through, even when a follow-up call has been made.
 Some candidates waited to call back after the admissions are already closed to ask if they have been admitted or rejected.

 The university admissions process is a curious game filled with anxiety and unpredictable outcomes.
 Every year in Nigeria, thousands of students find themselves faced with the seemingly unthinkable: getting rejected from every school to which they have applied.
 You shouldn’t wait to find yourself in this unfortunate situation after your university application.
 Have a second and third option for your admission.
 You can also see if a private university is open to an appeal process, or seek out universities with late and/or open admissions.

 Get your mind engaged in productive activities & pray

-While waiting admissions, there are other productive activities you can do to keep a positive spirit.
-Jobs not only bring in extra money, but they also teach you important lessons in responsibility and give you experience for the future.
+While waiting for admissions, there are other productive activities you can do to keep a positive spirit.
+Jobs not only bring in extra money, but they also teach you important lessons and give you experience for the future.
 Having a job can be extremely rewarding during the waiting period.
 You can also use the time to learn a new skill – using the internet or learning a new trade like sewing, baking, etc. You’ll feel more independent (and maybe a lot better while you wait for the admission to come through).